Tom Sawyer is a Native Wichitan

 problems and end the senseless

-The last straw was when the 2012 Kansas Legislature passed a reckless state budget that left the state with a major deficit and failed to do their job and draw maps for the Kansas House, Senate, the Kansas Congressional districts and the State Board of Education.
+The last straw was when the 2012 Kansas Legislature passed a reckless state budget that left the state with a major deficit and the legislature failed to do their job and draw maps for the Kansas House, Senate, the Kansas Congressional districts and the State Board of Education.
 Kansas was the only legislature in the whole country that failed to do their job and draw election district maps.
 What they couldn't do in 99 days, 3 Federal court judges accomplished in 8 days.

 So in 2012 Tom Sawyer decided to run again for the Kansas House.
-He wants to undo the reckless Brownback tax plan that is hurting our children's education and is destroying the fiscal well being of our state.
+He wants to undo the reckless Brownback tax plan that was hurting our children's education and is destroying the fiscal well being of our state.

 Tom Sawyer has the reputation of working across party lines to get things done.
 Among his many accomplishments: He worked with Republicans to solve our high workers compensation premiums and cut our property taxes by 27% in 1992, He worked with Governor Graves to cut car taxes in half over 5 years and to provide a Homestead Property Tax exemption for Homeowners, He led the charge to improve our governmental ethics laws in Kansas and much, much more.